 The research is conducted by analysing the characteristics of a variety of East Anglian English, known as Suffolk – taking its name from the county in the east of England where it is spoken.
-These are compared with Modern Danish, with which the Suffolk dialect shares a similar ancestry.
+These are compared with Modern Danish, with which the Suffolk dialect shares a common ancestry.

 In the 2001 volume East Anglian English by Jacek Fisiak and Peter Trudgill, the point was made that this variety of English has furthermore received little attention from linguistic scholars over the years.
 This investigation does not pretend to satisfy this need but began simply as a way for me, as researcher, to show off my linguistic knowledge, or lack of.

 The findings (foind’ns) nevertheless go some way to demonstrate important points in the evolution of language, proposing that while lexis is the most susceptible to change, phonology is possibly the least.
 The investigation includes original, empirical findings that someone, somewhere, may find useful in their own study of the origins of English.
 If that is you, and you have got this far, please remember to kindly add a comment at the end of this piece.